Showing 1-20 of 479 products

 HR departments.
 If you’re purchasing software for an HR department, take a look at our HR Software Buyer’s Guide, which lists all the features associated with these types of programs.
 Time and attendance management could be one of many functions you need: your ideal system might include benefits admin, applicant tracking, employee education and many other features HR professionals will find useful.

 Workforce administration buyers.
 This is where smaller buyers typically find themselves.
 Your company has grown, but you haven’t quite reached the level where you need a complete human resources management system.
 You do, however, want time and attendance tools that feed into your payroll, possibly with a scheduling or job costing tool as well.
 Products to consider include Kronos Workforce Ready or TimeForce.
+If your company falls under the category of professional employer organziation, you might be interested in viewing PEO software.

 Self-employed/solopreneur.
 There are a number of vendors that offer free employee time clock software—both computer-based and smartphone-based—for individuals looking to make more efficient use of time.
 Even with added features like job costing, a low-cost solution like Tsheets should be all the solopreneur needs.